viewsourc3/Chishiki/man.md

 With this in mind, I decided that I'd much rather organize my blog like a manual page or a book - with "chapters" and "subchapters".
 Hence, this blog is organized by topics I am interested in.

 Each folder in the left panel refers to a topic.
 Each subpage is related to the parent topic.
-A summary of all the pages can be found [here](SUMMARY.md).

 I try to structure things so everyone can find them and benefit from reading them easily and quickly.